 - Total protein (by refractometer): Usually > 2.5 g/dL, but can be <2.5 g/dL

 - Cytologic features: This is variable, depending on the inciting cause.
-Neutrophils may dominate (>80-85%), indicating suppurative inflammation, or the inflammation may be mixed (neutrophils and macrophages), e.g. feline infectious peritonitis.
+Neutrophils may dominate (>80-85%; in one study of 77 dogs, the median and range of neutrophil percentages was 90%, 56-98% in exudates identified on the basis of nucleated cell counts >5000/μL and total protein ≥2.0 g/dL [Alonso et al 2021a]), indicating suppurative inflammation, or the inflammation may be mixed (neutrophils and macrophages), e.g. feline infectious peritonitis.
 Neutrophils may be degenerate, particularly with bacterial causes.
 Protein crescents may be seen when the protein is quite high.
 A search for the cause of inflammation should be conducted, e.g. infectious agents, bile, underlying neoplasia.
 At Cornell University, we routinely perform gram stains on exudative effusions.
 As for other effusions, low numbers of mast cells, eosinophils and reactive lymphocytes or plasma cells are seen.
 Note, that there are some eosinophilic-rich effusions.
-We always consider an underlying mast cell tumor or lymphoma, as well as migrating parasites and some infectious agents (e.g. certain fungi), but eosinophils are not specific as to the cause of the effusion.
+We always consider an underlying mast cell tumor or lymphoma, as well as migrating parasites and certain infectious organisms (e.g. fungi), but eosinophils are not specific as to the cause of the effusion.

 - During collection of the sample: If the fluid changes from red to clear or clear to red during collection, it suggests the blood is present from contamination as the needle passes through a vessel.
 If the entire sample is uniformly red or brown as it is collected, it suggests real in vivo hemorrhage.
 This information is only apparent to the clinical pathologist if provided on the request form.